kquinsland/exist-duolingo-bridge/readme.md

 I use the wonderful [`exist.io`](https://exist.io/) service to generate a variety of personal dashboards.

+This is a very small python script that will pull the experience points for a given duolingo user and, if the EXP points for a given day is over a user-defined threshold, apply a custom attribute to an exist.io account.

+The idea is to have my duolingo sessions automatically reflected in my exist.io account so I don't have to do it (read: forget to do it) daily.

 Duolingo has [no API](https://forum.duolingo.com/comment/2418289/Public-API-for-DuoLingo), but there is a [3rd party service](https://duome.eu/) that seems to provide the info needed to do this.

-This is a very small python script that will pull the experience points for a given duolingo user and, if the EXP points for a given day is over a user-defined threshold, apply a custom attribute to an exist.io account.

-The idea is to have my duolingo sessions automatically reflected in my exist.io account.

 ## Setup

 It's a small python script with some pretty standard libraries.
 A [virtual environment](https://docs.python.org/3/library/venv.html) is suggested, but not required.

 Developed on a mac, using a very recent version of python 3.
 Other platforms will probably work.
 Older versions of python3 will probably also work.
 Your results may differ, of course!
 Pull requests are welcome, though :)

 Before setting up the script, you'll need:

 - an exist.io API token.
 See [here](http://developer.exist.io/#authorisation-flow) for instructions on how to get one.